 What are some things that Jesus commanded of us, that if we obeyed, might cause others to take note of us?
+List three or four responses on your sketchpad.

 Examples:

--Loving our enemies (even people who intend to do us harm)

--Loving our neighbors (going out of our way to help those we come in contact with)

--Loving God with all of our heart, soul, mind, and strength
+- -Loving our enemies (even people who intend to do us harm) - -Loving our neighbors (going out of our way to help those we come in contact with) - -Loving God with all of our heart, soul, mind, and strength